Updated – March 15, 2021

-Asparagus season is upon us and we’ve been on the hunt for a quick and easy pickling recipe.
+Asparagus season is upon us and excited for this quick & easy pickled asparagus recipe!

 What we love about this recipe is that you can adapt it to include more than just asparagus.
 Throw in that extra bunch of asparagus you won’t have time to grill, or the beans you don’t have the heart to feed your family for the fourth day in a row.
 The recipe below is for a small batch of vegetables, but you can multiply it for whatever the growing season throws at you.